Request for Comments:

 Status of this Memo

-used to synchronize computer clocks in the Internet.
-SNTP can be used when the ultimate performance of the full NTP implementation
+(NTP) used to synchronize computer clocks in the Internet.
+SNTP can be used when the ultimate performance of the full NTP

-accommodate Internet Protocol Version 6 (IPv6) [DEE96] and OSI [COL94] addressing.
-However, SNTP Version 4 includes certain optional
+to accommodate Internet Protocol Version 6 (IPv6) [DEE96] and OSI [COL94] addressing.
+However, SNTP Version 4 includes certain

-extensions to the basic Version 3 model, including an anycast mode and an authentication scheme designed specifically for multicast
+optional extensions to the basic Version 3 model, including an anycast mode and an authentication scheme designed specifically for

-and anycast modes.
-While the anycast mode extension is described in this document, the authentication scheme extension will be
+multicast and anycast modes.
+While the anycast mode extension is described in this document, the authentication scheme extension will

 should be considered provisional.

-document and to clarify header formats and protocol operations for current NTP Version 3 (IPv4) and proposed NTP Version 4 (IPv6 and
+previous document and to clarify header formats and protocol operations for current NTP Version 3 (IPv4) and proposed NTP Version 4

-OSI), which are also used for SNTP.
-A working knowledge of the NTP Version 3 specification RFC-1305 is not required for an
+(IPv6 and OSI), which are also used for SNTP.
+A working knowledge of the NTP Version 3 specification RFC-1305 is not

 The Network Time Protocol (NTP) Version 3 specified in RFC-1305 [MIL92] is widely used to synchronize computer clocks in the global